-Jacinto de Evia (Guayaquil, circa 1629 – beginning of 18th Century) he was a priest and poet from the Spanish colonial period in Guayaquil, in what is now Ecuador.
+Jacinto de Evia (Guayaquil, circa 1629 – 17??) was a priest and poet from the Spanish colonial period in Guayaquil, in what is now Ecuador.
 He is considered the first erotic poet of Ecuadorian literature because of poems he wrote in his younger years which he published in a book entitled, “Ramillete de Varias Flores Poéticas“ (Spain, 1675).
 The book also contains poems by his mentor Antonio de Bastidas and Hernando Domínguez Camargo.
-Some year prior to 1650, he traveled to Quito to study at the seminary school of San Luis, of the Society of Jesus, where he became a disciple of the great poet Antonio de Bastidas.
+Some year prior to 1650, he traveled to Quito to study at the seminary school of San Luis, of the Society of Jesus, where he became a pupil of the great poet Antonio de Bastidas.

 Jacinto de Evia was a Guayaquileño poet and priest who was born in Guayaquil, Ecuador, in 1629.
 The exact year of his death is unknown but is believed to be in the early 18th century.
 He is recognized as one of the first poets from Ecuador, alongside Juan Bautista Aguirre.
 Evia’s early education began with his mother, and in 1645, he traveled to Quito to study at the San Luis Seminary College, which was run by the Society of Jesus.
 It was there that he became a disciple of the renowned poet Antonio de Bastidas, a pivotal influence on Evia’s poetic vocation.
 Evia received a doctorate from the University of San Gregorio, also known as Loyola University, in Quito in 1657.